course-kit/guides/getting-started.md

 </template>
 ```

-We’ve now seen how the lesson page should look when the user is *unauthenticated*.
-Before we see how it looks when the user is authenticated, let’s see how **enrolment** works.
+We've now seen how the lesson page should look when the user is *unauthenticated*.
+Before we see how it looks when the user is authenticated, let's see how **enrolment** works.

 ## Enrolment flow

-For a student to be able to see your course’s content you’ll need to enrol them.
-This involves multiple steps which we’ll cover below.
+For a student to be able to see your course's content you'll need to enrol them.
+This involves multiple steps which we'll cover below.

 First, a high-level overview: